 - 4 large eggs

 - ½ cup heavy cream

-- In a medium saucepan, add in the first four ingredients.
-Over medium heat, cook for about 20 minutes or until the blackberries are completely broken down.
+- In a medium saucepan, add in the blackberries, sugar, lemon juice, and lemon zest.
+Cook over medium heat for about 20 minutes or until the blackberries are completely broken down.

 - Strain out the seeds in the blackberry sauce with a fine mesh strainer.

 - Place back in the saucepan over medium heat.

 - In a small bowl, add in the cornstarch and about ¼ cup of the strained blackberry sauce.
 Whisk until combined and there are no lumps.

 - Add the cornstarch mixture into the saucepan with the rest of the blackberry sauce and whisk until combined.

 - Let the sauce come up to a boil while stirring constantly.
 Once the sauce comes up to a boil, let it boil for 1 minute to thicken the sauce.
 Remove from heat and let cool.